 WEAVING THE WAY FOR THE NEXT GENERATION

-Continuing the legacy of Sudbury Silk Stories, four local primary schools are learning about the Sudbury silk industry and the process of weaving.
+Continuing the legacy of Sudbury Silk Stories, primary schools and community groups from the Sudbury area are learning about the Sudbury silk industry and the process of weaving through ‘Creative Young Weavers’.

-Using the waste selvedge from the silk weaving process and sections of cardboard packaging from the raw material, textile artist, Frin Arnold will engage the pupils in weaving exercises creating small samples for public display.
-Through the weaving experience, pupils will explore the role of the silk mills in the town, the global reputation of the fabrics created, and the variety of processes and jobs required to produce this luxurious cloth.
+Reflecting environmental concerns, textile artist Frin Arnold has created practical workshops with waste material from the silk industry in the town.
+Using the waste selvedge from the silk weaving process and small sections of cardboard packaging from the raw material, Frin will engage the pupils and commumity participants in weaving exercises creating sections of weaving suitable for public display.
+Through the weaving experience participants will explore the role of the silk mills in the town, their global reputation and the variety of processes and jobs required to produce the luxurious cloth.

 Cllr Derek Davis, cabinet member for communities at Babergh District Council, said:

 The creation of the Sudbury Silk Stories film and last year’s silk festival was a fantastic way to showcase a key part of Sudbury’s heritage attracting more than 5,000 visitors, involving local schools and partners.
 We are proud to continue to support these wonderful initiatives and by engaging with the next generation.
 Creative Young Weavers is a really interactive way for local children in Babergh to get stuck into learning new skills create something using recycled materials produced locally.